How to add smiley and other emoji icons to the WordPress comment box?Naiba added them via code many years ago, but now, after getting into

 Download LinkWordPress Comment Code Version

-The code version essentially uses a similar method to the plugins, which is not very friendly for beginners.
-The following method is only suitable for friends with some coding foundation.
+The code version essentially uses a similar method to the plugins, but it's not very beginner-friendly.
+The following method is only suitable for those with some coding foundation.

 Download Link2.
-After extracting the downloaded compressed file, you will find three sets of emojis in three folders: smilies1, smilies2, and smilies3.
-Choose a set of emojis you like (or replace them with your own set of emoji icons), and rename the folder to 'smilies'.
-3. Upload the entire modified 'smilies' folder to the 'images' folder under your website's theme directory (if there is no 'images' folder, create one yourself, as I'm afraid beginners might not know how to modify the code).
-4. Upload the 'smiley.php' file from the compressed package to the website's theme directory.
-5. Edit the theme's 'comments.php' file and add the following code at an appropriate location.
+After extracting the downloaded zip file, you'll find 3 sets of emojis in folders named smilies1, smilies2, and smilies3.
+Choose a set you like (or replace it with your own set of emoji icons), rename the folder to 'smilies'.
+3. Upload the entire modified 'smilies' folder to the 'images' folder under your website's theme directory (if there's no 'images' folder, create one yourself, as I'm afraid beginners might not know how to modify the code).
+4. Upload the 'smiley.php' from the zip file to the website's theme directory.
+5. Edit the theme's comments.php file and add the following code at an appropriate position.

 6. Add the following code to the theme's functions file.